linkzera/netflixclone/README.md

-# ONLY FOR STUDY PURPOSES
+# ONLY FOR STUDY PURPOSES , ALL RIGHTS TO NETFLIX, AND Themoviedb.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts